 The black interior gives a sophisticated and sleek atmosphere to this bar.
 However the real treat here are the wildly creative cocktails, blending unusual ingredients together to make something you can’t find anywhere else in Germany.
 The bartender has an entire mixology laboratory next door where he dreams up these unique cocktails.
 Don’t pass up on the food menu either – pull pork or truffle sandwiches are what they are serving for bar food.

 Known as the “liquid kitchen”, this cocktail bar serves their drinks fancy glassware and decorated to the T. This bar resembled a member’s only club.
-The inside is small and cozy, so the doorman outside that will only let people in up to the point that the bar is comfortably full.
-There is an outdoor heated patio with garden furniture and lots of greenery.
-The inside is decorated with thick red curtains and wood accents.
+The inside is small and cozy decorated with thick red curtains and wood accents.
+There is a doorman out front that will only let people in up to the point that the bar is comfortably full.
+If you make it here before 11pm you can enjoy the outdoor seating with a heated patio with garden furniture and lots of greenery!

 Visit and enjoy Cologne for its food, beer, and friendliest people in northern Germany!